 Stenting.
 During angioplasty, a wire-mesh stent can be expanded inside the renal artery.
 The stent stays in place.
 This keeps the artery open after the balloon is removed.
-Research, however, has not shown that stenting is more effective than medication for renal hypertension.
+Research, however, has not shown that stenting is more effective than medication for most people with renal hypertension.

 Surgery.
 A surgeon can bypass the narrowed renal artery by sewing a healthy blood vessel next to it.
-Surgery is generally considered only when angioplasty and stenting are not possible.
+Surgery is generally considered only when angioplasty and stenting are not possible, and is only rarelyperformed.

 Results of Treatment

-For people whose blood pressure is not controlled with multiple medications or for those who can't tolerate blood pressure medication, surgery may be an effective fix for renal hypertension.
+For people whose blood pressure is not controlled with multiple medications or for those who can't tolerate blood pressure medication, a procedure may be an effective fix for renal hypertension.

 If a procedure is needed, renal artery stenosis is almost always treated by stenting or angioplasty.
 However, stenting/angioplasty has not been shown to be beneficial in most studies compared to medical management alone.
 Still, it may have a role for treatment in some people.